 A portion of the mortgage-backed securities held by the Company are issued by government-sponsored enterprises and agencies.
 These securities are either explicitly or implicitly guaranteed by the U.S. government, are highly rated by major rating agencies and have a long history of no credit losses.
 The state and local governments securities held by the Company are highly rated by major rating agencies.
-As a result, an allowance for credit losses of \$159,949 was recorded on held to maturity at December 31, 2023.
+As a result, an allowance for credit losses of \$209,949 and \$159,949 was recorded on held to maturity securities at December 31, 2024 and 2023, respectively.